yshramko/bigdata-procamp/labs/spark/lab2-df/README.md

 - Download [source data](https://www.kaggle.com/usdot/flight-delays)
 - For flights.csv file, extract some sample of the data (to do not overload the free version of Databricks)
-- Upload extracted data to the Databricks in some folder
+- Upload extracted data to the Databricks in some folder (use sampled flights.csv instead of the original one)
 - Check out URI to the files (ie `/FileStore/table/flights.csv`)

 ### Task Description